jamesec/jamesec.github.io/o/ffmpeg.md

 Job done!

 ## References - get ffmpeg for Apple Silicon and make it available system-side
-### Download, install and mmake it available system-side
+### Download, install and make it available system-side
 Download ffmpeg from [OSXExperts](https://osxexperts.net/) → Download ffmpeg 7.1.1 (Apple Silicon)

 Put ffmpeg in this folder: `~/Downloads/App/`